meftaH416/Openstudio_Measures_meftah/lib/measures/ImportIDFtoOS/README.md

 # Import IDF to OS

 ## Description
-This measure allows you to import an IDF file to Openstudio without further process
+This measure allows you to import an IDF file to Openstudio without further process.
+It is created on top of Inject IDF Object measure by NREL.

 ## Modeler Description
 This measure allows the user to import an IDF file to Openstudio without editing.
 User may require to import weather file only.